networkedsystemsIITB/Traffic_Classification/README.md

 - A [developer guide](docs/v1.0/README_Developer.md) which explains the structure of the scripts.

 #### Authors ####
 * [Hiren Patel](https://www.linkedin.com/in/hiren-patel-8b310283), Master's student (2014-2016), Dept. of Computer Science and Engineering, IIT Bombay.

-* [Vidya Sagar Kushwaha](https://in.linkedin.com/in/vidya-sagar-kushwaha-a713a835), Master's student (2014-2016), Dept. of Computer Science and Engineering, IIT Bombay
+* [Vidya Sagar Kushwaha](https://in.linkedin.com/in/vidya-sagar-kushwaha-a713a835), Master's student (2014-2016), Dept. of Computer Science and Engineering, IIT Bombay.
 * [Prof. Mythili Vutukuru](https://www.cse.iitb.ac.in/~mythili/), Dept. of Computer Science and Engineering, IIT Bombay.

 #### Contact Us